IELTS Essay Topics with sample answer.

 As an international language, English already dominates the world.
 From this regard, people around the world learn this language and whether learning it from a native mentor is the best approach is controversial.
-Though direct guidance of a native English teacher can be of great help, I do not consider it the best approach as there are other better methods to learn this language.
+Though direct guidance from a native English teacher can be of great help, I do not consider it the best approach as there are other better methods to learn this language.

-To conclude, having a teacher who is from an English-speaking country is undeniably a great way to have better exposure to the language but this is not the finest way to become versed in English.
-Self-study, passion and digital resources can be more helpful in most of the cases as per my experience so far.
+To conclude, having teachers who are from an English-speaking country is undeniably a great way to have better exposure to the language, but this is not the best way to become versed in English.
+Self-study, passion, determination and digital resources can be more helpful in most cases.